Haven (XHV) is the world's first network of private stable assets.

 Is xUSD backed by XHV?

-No. The market cap for XHV could be $1 while the market cap for xAssets could be billions and the system would still work.
+No. The market cap for XHV could be $1 while the market cap for xAssets could be billions of dollars and the system would still work.

 What is xUSD backed by?

-Does XHV lose value when xUSD is converted to XHV?
+Does XHV price drop when xUSD is converted to XHV?

 No. When xUSD is converted to XHV the XHV supply increases but so does XHV's market cap.
 In the math the XHV price stays the same.